-After you've given your in-app product an alias, select the Type you’d like it to be.
+After you've given your in-app product an alias, select the Product Type you’d like it to be.

-Consumable A product that’s bought, used (consumed), and bought again, like 1000 gold in a game.
+Consumable A product that’s bought, used (consumed), and bought again, like 1000 pieces gold in a game.

 Durable A product that’s bought and owned by the buyer forever, like a game level.
 Durable products aren’t consumed.

-Last, select the Default language that you’d like us to fall back to in case the app supports more languages than you give the description in.
+Last, select the Default language that you’d like us to the app supports more languages than you give in the description.

 Select the Base price for your in-app product in the drop-down.
 You can list the same in-app product at different price points per region just as you can for apps.
 Beta users won’t be charged for your in-app product when they test against your beta app.
 Also, changing your app’s price after submitting it for certification won’t affect your in-app product submission.
 To learn more about pricing customization, see Define pricing and market selection.